Lud-ic/Lud-ic/readme.md

 ---

-My name is Ludmila, I'm from Brazil.
-I'm currently studying **Front-End Developer** at Laboratória-SP.
+My name is Ludmila and I'm currently studying at Laboratória-SP to be a **Front-End Developer**.

-Although also have a degree in Agricultural Engineering, and a master's in Soil Science.
+I also have a bachalor's in Agricultural Engineering and a master's in Soil Science.

-I'm a curious person and fascinated with technology.
-I'm like to share the knowledge I have, also sharing is a way to learn more.
+I'm a curious person who is fascinated with technology.
+I like to share the knowledge I have, which is also the best way to learn more.

 </br>
 <div align="center">